mobileka/glean/README.md

 ```
 ---
 jpeg_dir: . # should be relative to a directory from where you run `glean`.
 Confusing?
-I know. `.` sing means "current directory"
+I know. `.` means "current directory"
 jpeg_ext:
     - .jpeg
     - .jpg

 raw_dir: . # should be relative to a directory from where you run `glean`.
 Confusing?
-I know. `.` sing means "current directory"
+I know. `.` means "current directory"
 raw_ext:
     - .nef
     - .raw